-Healthy Eating Learn about where in the world our foods come from; investigate healthy multicultural cuisine.
+- Healthy Eating Learn about where in the world our food comes from; investigate healthy multicultural cuisine.
 Look up slide shows of school lunches or breakfast around the world.

-Animals/Plants Discover native flora, fauna, and habitats around the world; discuss hibernation (related to weather patterns) and migration routes with maps, such as this lesson on monarch butterflies.
+- Animals/Plants Discover native flora, fauna, and habitats around the world; discuss hibernation (related to weather patterns) and migration routes with maps.

 - Día de los Muertos (Mexico and a handful of other Latin American countries)